F0Xde/lokales/README.md

 ## Usage

-Create a `TranslationBundle` using the builder function:
+Create a `TranslationBundle` using the builder function (up to 10 arguments are possible):

 ```kotlin
 de.f0x.lokales.lokale